juliohm/KrigingEstimators.jl/README.md

 This package is part of the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.

-For a simple example of usage, please check [this notebook](docs/Usage.ipynb).
+For examples of usage, please check the main documentation.

 ## Asking for help